xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 }
 ```

-It is also worth noting that `.xcframework` seems to be the only supported format when it comes to release precompiled Swift code.
+It is also worth noting that `.xcframework` seems to be the only supported format when it comes to releasing precompiled Swift code.